-The University of Texas Health Science Center at Tyler has received CARES Act funding through the U.S. Department of Education.
+The Health Science Center at UT Tyler has received CARES Act funding through the U.S. Department of Education.
 These funds are to assist students who have expenses related to the disruption of campus operations as a result of COVID-19.
 The U.S. Department of Education has mandated certain requirements that a student must meet in order to be eligible for CARES Act funding.

 The requirements that a student must meet are …